 Healthy blood is critically important for the human body because it delivers oxygen and nutrients to the various parts, organs, and systems throughout.
 Bacteremia, also known as “blood poisoning,” occurs when your blood becomes infected with bacteria.
 This infection is very serious and can have life-threatening consequences.
 In advanced cases, this condition can even cause death.
-You can develop bacteremia in a number of ways, including as a result of medical procedures gone awry.
+You can develop bacteremia in a number of ways, including as a result of medical malpractice.
+A Philadelphia bacteremia lawyer could help you take legal action if suffered blood poinsoning

 Blood has to be sterile in order to keep humans healthy and alive and when it gets infected, it can cause severe problems.
 You can develop bacteremia in a number of ways in a medical environment, including the following: